What Is A Digital Footprint?

 Cookies

 “Cookies” are pieces of data stored on your device.
-Cookies are used to identify you.
-Cookies are used to store website preferences, tracking information, and advertising data.
-Third parties also may use cookies to deliver targeted advertising.
-You can control the use of some cookies through your browser settings, but disabling the cookie may result in missing features or a loss of functionality.
+They help identify you.
+Cookies store website preferences, tracking info, and ad data.
+Third parties use them for targeted ads.
+You can manage some cookies through your browser, but disabling them might limit site functionality.

 What are the different types of digital footprints?